Review: Azealia Banks @ the 02 Academy Glasgow – Glasgow Guardian

 Unapologetic authenticity meets aggravation, as Banks delivers an furiously efficient yet audacious set.A tour titled “back to the union jack” could have been a hard sell in Glasgow.
 A post-10pm, sub-40 minute set should be harder still.
 As the unremarkable supporting DJ set rumbled on, anticipation of Banks’ arrival turned into frustration, then for some, indignation.
 We danced, but more reluctantly, we debated buying more shit booze.
 A minority took to Snapchat to have their moment: “Come out...

-Simon Murphy’s Govanhill: a bold photographic portrait
+Review: Simon Murphy’s Govanhill - a bold photographic portrait

 Simon Murphy’s new exhibition Govanhill captures a transient snapshot of the Glasgow Southside area.